Left to right: Gulshan Esmail, Karim Ismail, Hassanali Issmail

 With its range of Elder Care Services, North York General’s Geriatric Day Hospital checked all the boxes.

 “There were a huge number of challenges the program helped us resolve,” says Karim.
 “My father needed a wide range of supports including a medication review, support for knee and back pain, as well as emotional support for anger management.”

 In addition to these, the Geriatric Day Hospital team helped Hassanali’s family better understand caregiver responsibilities, and how to help with his cognitive decline.

 The Geriatric Day Hospital specializes in helping seniors with complex medical needs by addressing everything in one place and with one team.
 Dr. Patrick Chu, Physician with the Elder Care Program at the Geriatric Day Hospital, explains, “That's why we are different.
 We are able to offer multiple disciplines in one setting.”

 From medically-supervised rehabilitation programs to managing complex medical and psychiatric needs and expediting referrals, the Geriatric Day Hospital prevents unnecessary hospital visits, improves quality of life, and alleviates caregiver burden.

-Hassanali was first referred to the program in 2018 to address balance issues and Parkinson-like symptoms.
+Hassanali was first referred to the program in 2018 to address balance issues and Parkinson-like symptoms from the side effects of new medication.
 Then in 2021, as Hassanali developed additional medical needs, his physician suggested he give the program another shot — this time with his son by his side.

 Dr. Chu emphasizes how patients and families work with the Geriatric Day Hospital team on medical plans and track progress together.
 “The rapport is very important in order to gain trust and see results.”